 Prepping the Family

-Prepping the family in anticipation of the new foster child is another important step towards a smoother transition for everyone.
+Prepping the family in anticipation of the new child in foster care is another important step towards a smoother transition for everyone.
 While change can be difficult, especially for younger children, there are a few tips you can keep in mind.

 1. Retain quality time

-Sometimes the presence of foster children can make other children feel neglected or ignored.
+Sometimes the presence of children within foster care can make other children feel neglected or ignored.
 Of course this is not the case, but it is not uncommon for children to have trouble adjusting to unfamiliar faces.

 To make this adjustment a little easier, try to carve out some special quality time for each child.
 This helps to ensure that each child is getting the one-on-one time and affection that they may need.